 Distributed by The Sports Xchange

-MADISON, Ill. -- In the NASCAR Camping World Truck Series triumphant return to Gateway (Ill.)
-Motorsports Park, Darrell Wallace Jr. pulled off his second career victory Saturday night in his 29th career start.
+MADISON, Ill. -- In the NASCAR Camping World Truck Series triumphant return to Gateway Motorsports Park, Darrell Wallace Jr. pulled off his second career victory, winning the Drivin' for Linemen 200 on Saturday night in his 29th career start.

-Wallace Jr. posted his first win at Martinsville (Va.)
-Speedway last October and tweeted Friday afternoon that he compared the 1.25-mile racetrack to the legendary Virginia paperclip.
+Wallace Jr., a graduate of the NASCAR Drive for Diversity program and a NASCAR Next alum, picked up his first win at Martinsville (Va.)
+Speedway last October and tweeted Friday afternoon that he compared it with the 1.25-mile Gateway track.
 A day later, there's light at the end of the tunnel for the Kyle Busch Motorsports driver after a frustrating start to 2014.

-On Saturday afternoon, Haas Racing development driver Cole Custer picked up his first career pole in just his third series start.
-Furthermore, the NASCAR Next driver became the youngest winning pole-sitter in NASCAR National Series history at age 16 years, 4 months, 22 days.
+On Saturday afternoon, Haas Racing development driver Cole Custer picked up his first career 21 Means 21 pole in just his third NCWTS start.
+Furthermore, the NASCAR Next driver became the youngest winning pole-sitter in NASCAR National Series history at age 16 years old, 4 months and 22 days.

-At the drop of the green flag, Wallace grabbed the lead from Custer and led the opening laps of the Drivin' for Linemen 200.
+At the drop of the green flag, Wallace Jr. grabbed the lead from Custer and led the opening laps.
 Despite two early race cautions, green flag pit stops began on Lap 57 with Wallace electing to make his first trip to pit road on Lap 62, when German Quiroga Jr. inherited the top spot.

-While many of the leaders continued the cycle of green flag pit stops, NTS Motorsports' Gray Gaulding ran out of fuel while running inside the top five, forcing the third caution of the race.
+While most of the leaders continued the cycle of the green flag pit stops, NTS Motorsports' Gray Gaulding ran out of fuel while running inside the top five, forcing the third caution of the race.